hakimel/reveal.js/dapps.md

 ## Bitcoin - Corollaries of hard forks

-- Warning in `[getnetworkinfo](https://bitcoin.org/en/developer-reference#getnetworkinfo)` and run `-alertnotify` command if set.
+- Warning in [`getnetworkinfo`](https://bitcoin.org/en/developer-reference#getnetworkinfo) and run `-alertnotify` command if set.
   * +6 blocks PoW than best valid chain
-  * Repeated block and TX version numbers higher than expected consensus
+  * Repetition of block and TX with version numbers higher than expected consensus
 - [Coinbase transaction](https://bitcoin.org/en/glossary/coinbase-transaction) may be spent only after 100 blocks
 - [SPV clients](https://bitcoin.org/en/glossary/simplified-payment-verification) may contact different full nodes
   * discard chains with weaker PoW